 Legal planning before attempting re-entry is vital.
 Presenting yourself at the border without resolving underlying inadmissibility issues typically results in another refusal and creates additional negative immigration history.

-Additional reading: Denied entry to Canada – Understanding the refusal process and your options
+Additional reading: Denied entry to Canada – Understanding the refusal process and your options.

 Kingwell Immigration Law’s experience with complex inadmissibility cases, including extensive Federal Court litigation, sets us apart from other immigration firms.
 While many firms handle routine applications, our practice focuses on difficult cases where others cannot find solutions.

-Deep expertise in Canadian immigration law and CBSA practices.
 Our Toronto immigration lawyer team understands how border officers make decisions, what evidence persuades IRCC, and how to navigate the technical requirements of inadmissibility applications.

-Proven track record in Federal Court litigation.
 When administrative remedies fail, we represent clients in Federal Court proceedings, challenging unreasonable decisions and establishing important legal precedents.
 Our litigation experience means we anticipate legal challenges and build stronger applications from the start.

-Strategic approach tailored to your circumstances.
 We don’t apply one-size-fits-all solutions.
 Every case receives individualised attention, with strategies designed around your specific inadmissibility issues, travel needs, and long-term goals.

-Cross-border legal insight.
 Many of our clients are U.S. citizens or residents facing inadmissibility due to U.S. criminal records.
 We understand how American legal concepts translate into Canadian immigration law and help clients navigate the differences between the two systems.

-Commitment to clear communication.
 Immigration law is complex, but our explanations are straightforward.
 We keep you informed throughout the process, explain your options in plain language, and provide realistic assessments of your prospects.

 Don’t let a border refusal derail your plans or separate you from family.
 Whether you need immediate help after being denied entry or want to resolve inadmissibility issues before travelling, our lawyers provide the strategic guidance and experienced representation you need.